Fréchet filter: Properties

 The Fréchet filter is both free and non-principal, excepting the finite case mentioned above, and is included in every free filter.

 It is also the dual filter of the ideal of all finite subsets of (infinite) $X$.

 The Fréchet filter is not necessarily an ultrafilter (or maximal proper filter).

-Consider the power set $\wp(\N),$ where $\N$ is the natural numbers.
+Consider the power set $\mathcal{P}(\N),$ where $\N$ is the natural numbers.